GregoirePetit/EchoDFKD/README.md

 # EchoDFKD

+EchoDFKD is in the proceedings of WACV2025, available [here](https://openaccess.thecvf.com/content/WACV2025/html/Petit_EchoDFKD_Data-Free_Knowledge_Distillation_for_Cardiac_Ultrasound_Segmentation_using_Synthetic_WACV_2025_paper.html).

 ## Overview

 EchoDFKD is a framework to enable model training and evaluation using only interactions with other existing models, without the need for human labels or real data.
 The framework is based on the idea of data-free knowledge distillation, where a student model is trained to mimic the behavior of a teacher model on a synthetic dataset generated from another trained model.
-The framework is designed to be general and can be applied to any domain where trained models are more easily available than labeled data which were used to train them.
-Here, we apply it to the domain of echocardiography, for the task of left ventricle segmentation.
+The framework is designed to be general and can be applied to any domain where trained models are more easily available than labeled data used to train them.
+Here, we apply it to echocardiography for the task of left ventricle segmentation.

 ## Installation